-\There is some confusion over the sites 03WV and 15WV, as the latter is described as being wholly contained in site 03WV but is of a larger size.
+^{}There is some confusion over the sites 03WV and 15WV, as the latter is described as being wholly contained in site 03WV but is of a larger size.
 This confusion will be clarified by Lewes District Council in due course.
-It has also be noted by the WPNP steering group that the postal addresses in the table above do not conform to county and district boundaries.
+It has also been noted by the WNP steering group that the postal addresses in the table above do not conform to county and district boundaries.
+The 2015 SHLAA/SHELAA has now added 28WV to site 03WV and 29WV to site 15WV.